ferra-language/ferra-lang/docs/SYNTAX_GRAMMAR_V0.1.md

   let result = if explicit_brace_sum(10) > 20 { "big" } else { "small" }
   ```

+  (* Note on Data-Parallel Loops:
+     For v0.1, data-parallel iteration constructs (e.g., a parallel `for_each`) are planned
+     to be exposed primarily through method calls on parallel iterator types obtained from
+     collections (e.g., `my_vector.par_iter().for_each(...)`).
+This approach leverages
+     Ferra's existing expression and method call grammar (Section 4) rather than introducing
+     new dedicated loop keywords or statement syntax at this stage.
+Refer to the
+     `DATA_PARALLEL_GPU.md` document (Section 2.2) for further details on the design
+     of these data-parallel constructs.
+  *)

 ---

 ## 6. Module & Macro Forms